Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

 The first component, `godot-cpp` folder, must be present before doing *any* compilation attempt on a Godot module.
-This folder comes from this [repo](https://github.com/godotengine/godot-cpp) and contains binding on the Godot API and allows you to compile your module like if you were compiling it directly inside the code source of the Godot editor (see [here](https://docs.godotengine.org/en/stable/development/cpp/custom_modules_in_cpp.html) for more information).
+This folder comes from this [repo](https://github.com/godotengine/godot-cpp) and contains binding on the Godot API allows you to compile your module as if you were compiling it directly inside the code source of the Godot editor (see [here](https://docs.godotengine.org/en/stable/development/cpp/custom_modules_in_cpp.html) for more information).

-*IMPORTANT:* You have to know that contrary than compiling your module directly inside the `modules` folder of the Godot engine, this method has the drawback, each time that one of your exported functions is called, to call extra intermediate functions imposed by the binding layer.
-In our case this is fine since CEF fewly triggers the Godot engine.
+*IMPORTANT:* You have to know that contrary to compiling your module directly inside the `modules` folder of the Godot engine, this method has a drawback, each time that one of your exported functions is called, call extra intermediate functions imposed by the binding layer.
+In our case, this is fine since CEF few triggers the Godot engine.
 The other point is that methods may have their name a little changed compared to the official API.
-Last good point for us for this project, is the presence of C++ namespace which fix for us a name conflict on the error enumerators: Godot and CEF using the same error names, the compiler does not know which one to use.
+The last good point for us for this project is the presence of C++ namespace which fixes for us a name conflict on the error enumerators: Godot and CEF use the same error names, but the compiler does not know which one to use.
 Finally, to make use of CEF natively inside Godot engine would mean to directly modify the Godot source code, which is more complex than using C++ binding.
 If you are curious and read French you can check this